Spacial/awesome-systools/README.md

 - [DNS Servers You Should Have Memorized](https://danielmiessler.com/blog/dns-servers-you-should-have-memorized/): The latest DNS server IPs are easier to remember and offer privacy and filtering functionality
 - [BeGoneAds](https://github.com/anned20/begoneads) is a script that puts some popular hosts file lists into the systems hosts file as a adblocker measure.
 - [PR-DNSd](https://github.com/korc/PR-DNSd): Passive-Recursive DNS daemon
+- [cloudflare-sync](https://github.com/mxplusb/cloudflare-sync): A nice to have, MIT-licensed tool for using Cloudflare as a dynamic DNS provider.

 ### LoadBalancers